 Create a routine

-Stick with the same routine.
+Stick with the same routine every night.
 When bedtime rolls around, he'll know what is expected of him.

-Let your child take his beloved teddy bear or blanket to bed with him.
+Let your child take her beloved teddy bear or blanket to bed with her.
 Allow one drink of water and then turn on a nightlight before closing the door.
-This gives him fewer excuses for climbing out of bed again.

 Pause before answering a call